- Web Desk

 A medical board from Holy Family Hospital and forensic experts will collect samples during the process.

-After the postmortem, Sidra’s body will be reburied at the same site.
+After the postmortem, Sidra’s body would be reburied at the same site.

 The suspected honour killing of a 19-year-old woman in Pirwadhai took a dramatic twist after her second husband, Usman, surrendered to police late last night.